sdiazb/python_project_skeleton/README.md

 This repository contains a basic skeleton for python projects, so new projects can be started quickly following best practices.

+## Code Quality Standards
+This project contains integration with the following tools in order to provide code quality metrics:
+- Code Climate

 ## Test

 This skeleton is shipped with a dummy module.
 Tests for this